Child Protection and Safeguarding

 - Applying best practice coaching methods at all times.

-- Holding regular update meeting with coaches / volunteers.
+- Holding regular meetings with coaches / volunteers and providing regular updates.

-- Adopting a grievance procedure that ensures the grievances and complaints are promptly dealt with in a fair and equitable manner.
+- Adopting a grievance and complaints procedure to ensure grievances and complaints are recorded and promptly dealt with in a fair and equitable manner.

 - Adopting a Zero Tolerance policy towards bullying, poor coaching practice, indiscriminate behaviour or unacceptable behaviour from anyone involved in the running of the Association or Affiliated Clubs.